rudrajit1729/rudrajit1729.github.io/_pages/repositories.md

 My **current projects** include:

-- Trust and Alignment in Human-AI Interaction
+- Trust and Alignment in Human-AI Collaboration
 - AI Governance for SE
 - Cognitive Impacts of AI in SE
 - Human-AI Interaction in Open Source Software Development
-- Inclusive UX in Human-AI Interaction
-- Cognitive & Socio-economic aware HCI
+- Inclusive UX: Cognitive & Socio-economic aware HCI

 If you are interested in research along these lines, send me an email at *choudhru[at]oregonstate[dot]edu*